Use the GPIO pins of the ESP32

 GPIO 26 |

 In general, the ESP32 ADC is not very reliable despite its 12-bit resolution.
-I suggest you consult for more information on this, the article use and limits of ADC of ESP32 .
+I invite you to read the article on the use and limitations of the ESP32 ADC for more information.

-The ESP32 has two 8-bit DAC outputs to convert a digital signal into an analog signal (generating a sine, for example).
-The pins used are as follows:
+The ESP32 has two 8-bit DAC outputs to convert a digital signal into an analog signal (generate a sine signal, for example).
+The pins used are the following:

 DAC1 |